khunnaball/khunnaball/content/about.md

 Hi, I'm Kieran Hunnaball 👋.

-I'm a backend developer from the UK and welcome to my blog were I talk about all things music, development and anything I'm interested in really!
+I'm a backend developer from the UK and welcome to my blog where I talk about all things music, development and anything I'm interested in really!

 I love anything music and I basically made this blog to just talk about music all the time to people who may care?